-Can I avoid paying stamp duty?
-2020 update.
+Can I avoid paying Stamp Duty?
+2022 update.

-The ever-increasing costs of buying a property may tempt some to consider stamp duty mitigation.
+The ever-increasing costs of buying a property may tempt you to consider a Stamp Duty mitigation scheme.
 Before you are tempted, you should know the risks involved.

 Stamp Duty Land Tax (SDLT) is a tax on property and land transactions.
-Anyone buying a residential property purchased for more £125,000 in England or Northern Ireland must pay stamp duty.
+Unless you are a first-time buyer meeting certain criteria, you will be required to pay Stamp Duty if you buy a residential property for more than the current threshold in England or Northern Ireland.

 Inflating the value of fixtures and fittings